puppetlabs/puppetserver-helm-chart/README.md

 horizontalpodautoscaler.autoscaling/puppetserver-compilers-autoscaler   StatefulSet/puppetserver-puppetserver-compilers   33%/75%, 47%/75%               1         3         0          9m25s
 ```

+## Upgrading

+### from 7.x to 8.0

+`customPersistentVolumeClaim` was removed instead check `puppetdb.persistence.existingClaim` or `puppetserver.persistence.*.existingClaim` for similar functionnality.

+Added support for setting the size and Storage Class of individual Persistent Volume Claims fullfilling most uses of `customPersistentVolumeClaim` check `puppetdb.persistence.size` `puppetdb.persistence.storageClass`, `puppetserver.persistence.*.storageClass` and `puppetserver.persistence.*.size` for more information.

 ## Configuration

 The following table lists the configurable parameters of the Puppetserver chart and their default values.